-Mr. Francisco C. Eizmendi, Jr., 77, Filipino, is an Independent Director of the Bank.
-Mr. Eizmendi is also the Chairman of Dearborn Motors, Inc., an Independent Director of Sunlife Grepa Financial Inc., Great Life Financial Assurance Corporation and Makati Finance Corporation and Fellow at the Institute of Corporate Directors.
+Mr. Francisco C. Eizmendi, Jr., 79, Filipino, is an Independent Director of the Bank.
+Mr. Eizmendi is also the Chairman of Dearborn Motor Co., an Independent Director of Sunlife Grepa Financial Inc. and Makati Finance Corporation and Trustee at the Institute of Corporate Directors.
 He served as President and Chief Operating Officer of San Miguel Corporation from 1987 to 2002.
 He graduated from the University of Sto.
 Tomas with a Bachelor of Science degree in Chemical Engineering.

-Mr. Minki Brian Hong, 40, American, is currently a Managing Director of CVC Asia Pacific Limited and a Director of Hexagon Investments Holdings Limited.
+Mr. Minki Brian Hong, 42, American, is currently a Managing Director of CVC Asia Pacific Limited and a Director of Hexagon Investments Holdings Limited.
 He graduated from the Brown University with double degree in Political Science and Business Economics.
 Other present directorship positions include Capital Asia Funds Limited, Best Moment Holdings, WiniaMando, Inc., Spare Group Limited, Spare Holdings Limited.

-Mr. Medel T. Nera, 57, Filipino, joined the Bank in July 2011.
-Aside from being a member of Audit Committee, he is also the Chairman of the Risk Oversight Committee and member of Technology Committee.
+Mr. Medel T. Nera, 59, Filipino, joined the Bank in July 2011.
+Presently, he is the Chairman of the Risk Oversight Committee and member of Audit and Technology Committees.
 Mr. Nera graduated from the Far Eastern University with a degree in BS Commerce Major in Accountancy.
-He completed his post graduate studies at the New York University with Master of Business Administration degree.
-He is presently the Director of Philippine National Reinsurance Corporation, Director and President of House of Investments, Inc., and Director and President of RCBC Realty Corporation.
-He also has directorship positions in Honda Cars Kalookan, iPeople, Inc., Landev Corporation, Hi-Eisai Pharmaceutical, Malayan Colleges Laguna, and YGC Corporate Services.
+He completed his post graduate studies at the New York University with a Master of Business Administration degree.
+He is presently a Director of Philippine National Reinsurance Corporation, Director and President of House of Investments, Inc., and Director and President of RCBC Realty Corporation.
+He also has directorship positions in Honda Cars Kalookan, iPeople, Inc., Landev Corporation, Hi-Eisai Pharmaceutical, Malayan Colleges Laguna Inc., and YGC Corporate Services.